← Field Notes

 A roofer with 200 reviews on one platform and zero on the rest looks lopsided.
 Homeowners notice it.
 So do search engines.
 So does AI.

 You do not need to dominate every platform.
 You need to look active on the ones that matter in your market.
-For most roofing companies that is Google first, then one or two others that homeowners in your area actually check.
+For the typical roofing company that is Google first, then one or two others that homeowners in your market actually use.

 Spread thin is worse than focused.
 A steady drip of new Google reviews plus a healthy count on one or two other places beats scattered activity across seven profiles.